 - are responsible, competent, confident and creative users of information and communication technology

-Computing planning for KS1 and KS2 is based-upon the Purple Mash scheme of work which is chosen because it ensures children are taught all the areas of the National Curriculum in an interesting and interactive way.
-Purple Mash is a cloud based platform which children can access at home to support their learning.
+Computing planning for KS1 and KS2 is based-upon the Computing Hub scheme of work ensures children are taught all the areas of the National Curriculum in an interesting and interactive way.

-All children also complete the Gooseberry Planet Online Safety scheme of work to enhance their knowledge and understanding of online safety.
+All children also complete the Online Safety scheme of work to enhance their knowledge and understanding of online safety.